-- Your name and address,

-- Your EIN.
+- Your name and address. - Your EIN.

-- A statement that you are requesting an extension to furnish "Forms W-2" to employees,
+A statement that you are requesting an extension to furnish "Forms W-2" to employees,

-- The reason for delay, and

-- Your signature or that of your authorized agent.
+- The reason for delay, and - Your signature or that of your authorized agent.
+See the 2022 General Instructions for Certain Information Returns.

-Requests for an extension of time to furnish Forms W-2 to employees are not automatically CAUTION granted.
+Requests for an extension of time to furnish Forms W-2 to employees are not automatically granted.
 If approved, an extension will generally be granted for no more than 15 days from the due date, unless the need for up to a total of 30 days is clearly shown.
-See the 2021 General Instructions for Certain Information Returns.